-Maybe thees feel like unrealistic expectations to have for your friends, but I’m pretty sure that at least some of your existing friends would transform once you help to free from their own terrible little box.
+Maybe thees feel like unrealistic expectations to have for your friends, but I’m pretty sure that at least some of your existing friends would transform immediately once you help them get free of their own terrible little box.

 Friendship is one of those things where people are constantly cueing off each other.
 If you are unequivocally excited about your opportunity, so will they be.
 And if you are unequivocally excited about their successes they’re likely do the same for you.

 (And if they don’t…. time for new friends)